Caleb Chan (composer)

-Caleb Chan is a Canadian composer and multi-instrumentalist.
-He is best known as the composer for CBS's Boston Blue, Netflix's North of North, Nickelodeon's The Fairly OddParents: A New Wish, Lego DreamZzz, Alert: Missing Persons Unit, Sam Raimi's Roku series 50 States of Fright, Sony Pictures Television's Panhandle, and Allegiance for CBC.
+Caleb Chan is a Canadian composer, music producer, and multi-instrumentalist.
+He is best known as the composer for CBS's Boston Blue, Netflix's North of North, Amazon and Wonder Project's It's Not Like That, Nickelodeon's The Fairly OddParents: A New Wish & The Thundermans Return, Lego Dreamzzz, Alert: Missing Persons Unit, Sam Raimi's Roku series 50 States of Fright, Sony Pictures Television's Panhandle, and Allegiance for CBC.
+He is one half of a composing duo with his brother Brian Chan.
 He has worked extensively on animated series such as Netflix's Angry Birds: Summer Madness, DreamWorks Animation's Team Zenko Go and Apple TV+'s Pinecone & Pony.
 He was also a longtime contributor to the My Little Pony: Friendship is Magic franchise.
 In 2024, he was named SOCAN's Breakout Composer of the Year.
-He has been nominated for five Canadian Screen Awards, and is a Canadian Screen Music Awards and four-time Leo Award winner.
-He is lso a recipient of a Reelworld Film Festival Trailblazer Award.
+He won a Canadian Screen Awards in 2026, and is a receipient of two Canadian Screen Music Awards and multiple Leo Award.
+He is also a recipient of a Reelworld Film Festival Trailblazer Award.

 Early life and education

 Chan attended the University of British Columbia, Trinity Western University, and the University of Toronto where he graduated with a master's degree in music composition.